 Filming in the Rain

-If you plan to shoot in the rain, either out of necessity or for aesthetic purposes, please meet with Production Services in advance of your shoot.
+If you plan to shoot in the rain, either out of necessity or for aesthetic purposes, please meet with Production Services before your shoot.

 • Always check the forecast for your shoot days.
 If possible, rearrange your schedule to avoid wet or windy weather.

-• Should there be rain, or the threat of rain, you need to provide shelter for both equipment and cast/crew.
-If shelter is not available on site, you should bring an “easy-up” canopy or other covering.
+• Should there be rain or the threat of rain, you need to provide shelter for equipment and cast/crew.
+If shelter is unavailable or not on site, you should bring an “easy-up” canopy or other covering.
 (See ezup.com for examples.)

 • Do not use generators in wet weather.